guns/vim-sexp/README.markdown

 * `<M-?>` _convolutes_ the current COMPOUND FORM, splicing the tail of the current list into the current list's parent and moving the head of the current list to the head of a new list containing the parent of the current list.

 The `Emit` and `capture` commands are known as `barfage` and `slurpage` in [paredit.el][].

+### Auto-Indent

+Although vim-sexp contains explicit commands for re-indenting forms, re-indenting after a command that alters form structure is a common enough use case that vim-sexp provides an auto-indent capability.
+When enabled, commands such as clone, emit/capture, raise, and splice will perform an auto-reindent of the affected region.
+As with an explicitly requested indent, auto-indent uses option settings to determine whether to perform excess whitespace cleanup and/or trailing comment alignment.

+For details on enabling/disabling auto-indent, whitespace cleanup and comment alignment...

+:help sexp-auto-indent

 ### Cursor Insertion (normal)